 To obtain A, 262.2 g of solid compound C were added to the solution containing 442.8 g of B. B is known to be in excess.
 As a result, 190.0 g of white precipitate D were formed and removed by filtration.
-The filtrate was evaporated, and the obtained solid mixture E was heated until the mass of the sample (containing only nitrites, NO2-) was constant.
-The only gaseous product was dioxygen: 60.48 L at 0 °C at 1 atm (dioxygen can be considered as an ideal gas).
-Calculate the composition (in w%) of mixture E considering that it contained only compounds A and B and no other impurities, and that C was taken in pure anhydrous state.
+The filtrate was evaporated, and the obtained solid mixture E was heated until the mass of the sample

-3. $\underline{Determine}$ the formulas of compounds C and D and \underline{write} the balanced reaction equation between B and C.
+3. .
+Determine the formulas of compounds C and D and write the reaction between B and C . balanced chemical equation for the C: and D: Eq Equation for the reaction between B and C :